 |Input Voltage||up to 17V (2S to 4S)||up to 25.2V (2S to 6S)|

 There are some new features in the V2 reported to work with the DJI FPV Drone – a prebuilt drone made by DJI.

 The most interesting change in the V2 has to be the 2.4GHz frequency support.
 The lower frequency should have better signal penetration and range than 5.8GHz theoretically.
 We are still not sure how DJI will use the lower frequency, maybe for video link with upcoming new Air Units?
 Or maybe only for radio link since they are releasing a new radio?
 We shall see.

 The rest of the changes are kind of insignificant – the 24Hz screen refresh rate increase might or might not be noticeable for most people but still is a welcome improvement (if you are a gamer you’d know).
-Resolution in Live View Mode is also slightly bumped up.
+Resolution in Live View Mode (audience mode) is also slightly bumped up.

 The V2 comes with an external battery which is a 2S 1800mah, it has a USB-C interface for powering the goggles as well as charging.
 But for me it’s really not big enough for a day’s flying and I’d probably be charging it multiple times in the field.
 Luckily you can still power the V2 goggles with a LiPo battery.
 DJI even made it compatible with both 4S and 6S batteries now as it supports up to 25.2V!

 As the V2 goggles works on both 2.4GHz and 5.8Ghz, the antennas are actually multi-band.
 That means your V1 antennas will not work well on the V2.
 You can still use V1 antenna on V2 but you will have degraded range on 2.4GHz, therefore you might need to buy new antennas designed for the DJI FPV V2 goggles.